glisak/Rhetos-wiki/Basic-permissions.md

   check for the additional administration activities in the [AspNetFormsAuth documentation](https://github.com/Rhetos/AspNetFormsAuth/blob/master/Readme.md).

-## Claims
+### Claims

-Each record in a *Common.Claim* entity represents a basic element of access. is an operation on an entity (read/insert/update/delete) or an action.
+Each record in a *Common.Claim* entity represents a basic element of access permission: an operation on a resource (entity, action, ...) that can be allowed or denied.

 The list of claims is created on deployment, and does not change during run-time.
 There are claims generated for each of the following objects: